Estimation of the Number of Spikes, Possibly Equal, in the High-Dimensional Case

-Estimation of the number of factors in a factor model is an important problem in many areas such as economics or signal processing.
-Most of classical approaches assume a large sample size $n$ whereas the dimension $p$ of the observations is kept small.
+{\bf Abstract.} Estimating the number of spikes in a spiked model is an important problem in many areas such as signal processing.
+Most of the classical approaches assume a large sample size $n$ whereas the dimension $p$ of the observations is kept small.
 In this paper, we consider the case of high dimension, where $p$ is large compared to $n$.
 The approach is based on recent results of random matrix theory.
-We extend our previous results to a more difficult situation when some factors are equal, and compare our algorithm to an existing benchmark method.
+We extend our previous results to a more difficult situation where some spikes are equal, and compare our algorithm to an existing benchmark method.